Holy See–Israel relations: Historical and Modern Religious Attitudes

-A major factor overshadowing Holy See – Israel relations is an existing indifference within Israeli society to Christianity in general.
-Jews converting to Christianity are often considered traitors, due to historical sensitivities, and most Israeli Jews would refrain from sending their children to Christian schools, which is contrary to the perception amongst Muslim families in Israel who, not only do not object to their children attending Christian schools, but even consider it a mark of excellence.
+Jews converting to Christianity are often considered traitors to Zionism, due to historical sensitivities and due to the nationalist goal of establishing a safe haven state for Jews.
+Most Israeli Jews refrain from sending their children to Christian schools, where the language of instruction is primarily Arabic, as native level Hebrew language skills are required by most of Israeli society.
+This is in contrast to the perception among Arabic speaking Muslim families in Israel who, not only do not object to their children attending Christian schools, but even consider it a mark of excellence in Arabic speaking society.

-The loaded relations began with the process of separation of the Early Christian community from the bonds of mainstream Judaism, which were accompanied by a vast corpus of polemical literature, in which Jews had their share as well.
+The loaded relations are influenced by history from before the founding of the state of Israel.
+The separation of the Early Christian community from the bonds of mainstream Judaism, which were accompanied by a vast corpus of polemical literature, in which Jews had their share as well.
 This animosity extended into the European Middle Ages, during which Jews lived as a minority under Christian domination.
 It was even ritualized in some Jewish and Christian prayers.
 Many Orthodox Jews would still neither enter a church nor like to be confronted with a crucifix.

 Religious dialogue in history

-During the exile, Jews lived in a hostile Christian environment, which never abandoned its religious zeal to convert Jews.
+During the exile, many Jews lived in a hostile Christian environment, which never abandoned its religious zeal to convert Jews.
 In fact, most Jews perceive their history during the Diaspora as a traumatic battle of survival against constant Catholic efforts to convert them gently or, in many cases, coercively.
 Survival techniques included theological self-sufficiency and exclusivity; and Jewish proselytism became impossible once Christianity became the official religion of the Roman Empire.

 Notwithstanding, Medieval rabbinical sources show respect to other religions.
 Of the three prevalent attitudes towards Christians, only the ultraorthodox Haredim are totally negative, guided by the Psak Halacha [halachic verdict] from 1967 of Rabbi Moshe Feinstein (1895–1985).
 This verdict, published in Igrot Moshe, Yore Dea 3:43 prohibited any meetings with priests.